jbaek7023/Stylee/README.md

 Login-Page: Social Login, Main Login
 ```

-## Key Takeaways for my next app
-#### Back-End (Django / Python)
-- Testing: Need to have QA environment for testing - Use TravisCI and Robot (Need TDD for documentation and maintainable system)
-- Dependency: Should be more careful when you import new libraries
-- Authorization: Better to write registration/login process by myself.
-It's risky to rely on a specific library for social login and basic login.
-So I ended up writing all auth screens from scratch.
-- Use Radis Cache for populating aggregated(ranking) result.
-It's actually very easy and powerful.
-- I chose Django because Python has much more machine learning libraries than Ruby or Node.js.

-#### Front-End
-- React: Make sure keep your screen simple using Components.
-It can make your code more readable and manageble.
-- Testing: More than enough to
-- Style: You don't want to fix 1,000 lines of codes in the end.
-Set up ESLint in advance and try to write a clean code.
-- Redux: Redux is immutable, which means it's hard to build a product quickly.
-MobX will be better choice.
-- Expo: Expo takes too much memory space.
-- Pixel Crop: There was no great cropping library available in RN
-- File Transfer: RN Blob is not supported for both platforms.
-It can send the packets for file/photo, but it doesn't clean the cache gracefully.
-Need to eject Expo and use other native libraries.
-- PureComponent: Don't use pure component all time.
-Shallow copy is expensive.
-If it rerender every second, better to use Component.
-- DL model implmentation: Still on going

-#### AI / Data Analysis
-- Data Scrapping / Wrangling: Finding 10,000 data of different types of clothes were ok, but tagging and making key points of each object in the photo was not fun.
-- Data Analysis:
-- AI: I used R-CNN to detect the type of clothes.

-#### Project Management / Software Engineering / Project Design
-- Prototyping: Hands-on prototyping is important.
-Use Sketch and InVision to demo your project.
-- Planning/Management: Use Asana or Trello to manage your project.
-Set a sprint every week (or 2 weeks).
-- Planning: Front-End takes 4x times than Back-End.
-But back-end will take much more time as it scales.
-- Business Model: if you think Ads will bring your revenue and don't have any back-up plan, how are you going to run your business without money in the early stage?

 ## Next Step

 - I'm going to build 15 mobile apps for the next 5 years to improve my Django, React, JavaScript, Python skills.